Hurnell/tableSorterMulti/README.md

 ```

 - Here 3 is the number of columns by which the table will be sorted.
 If you want more than 5 levels of sortability (yeah right) then you will need to update the CSS file.
+- Clicking on an (unsorted) column header after you have reached the the total number of sorts specified will remove the sorting classes so that you can start sorting differently.
+- If you want to use the decimal point to separate thousands and a comma as the decimal separator (as the Dutch do) then you will need to update table-sorter-multi.js around lines 203-204.

 ## Creating an index column